bamfdragon/bamfdragon/README.md

  **Fandom DNI** ⚠

-✭ ` *While I don't technically have a DNI list, I prefer not to associate with these fandom(s) and may hide you without warning by my own leisure.*
+✭ ` *While I don't technically have a DNI list, I prefer not to associate with these fandom(s) specifically and may hide you without warning by my own accord.*
 *Any fandom(s) marked with ❗ are **HIDE ON SIGHT***

  ʚ♡ɞ